 Interstate 66, from I-495 (Capital Beltway) east to Washington, D.C., was approved for federal funding on January 5, 1977 by Secretary of Transportation William T. Coleman, Jr. The freeway was built with four lanes and had truck restrictions.
 Additional restrictions were in place during commuting hours limiting I-66 within the Capital Beltway to vehicles with four or more occupants, buses, airport traffic and emergency vehicles.
 The final section of Interstate 66 within the beltway opened to traffic on December 22, 1982.
 The Theodore Roosevelt Bridge, which carries I-66 from Arlington, Virginia, east into the District of Columbia, opened to traffic on June 23, 1964.2

-Interstate 66 travels just a 1.5 miles in D.C. on a shortened alignment north to K Street (U.S. 29) near George Washington University.
+Interstate 66 travels just a 1.5 miles in D.C. north to K Street (U.S. 29) near George Washington University.
 The freeway was planned to continue northward along Rock Creek to Massachusetts Avenue, where it would turn eastward parallel to Florida Avenue and U Street.
 The route was proposed to arc southeast from 11th Street to end at Interstate 95 where 14th and P Streets intersect.
 This portion, and the northern extension of the Center Leg Freeway (I-95) were withdrawn from the Interstate system when all unbuilt sections of the D.C. freeway network were canceled in 1977.